ketanbhadoriya/awsesmanualsnapshotusingpython/README.md

 2. The manual snapshot will be taken of the whole cluster.
 Indices level snapshot is not supported by the given python script.

-3. While restoring the snapshot taken, please note that it will delete all the old indices (including .kibana* indices) of the AWS Elastcisearch destination cluster where you are restoring the data using manual snapshot.
+3. While restoring the snapshot taken, please note that it will delete all the old indices (including .kibana* indices) of AWS Elastcisearch destination cluster where you are restoring the data using manual snapshot.

 4. This script best suited in follwing scenarios: